owid/sdg-tracker.org/pages/good-health.md

             <p><strong>Definition:</strong> Number of new HIV infections is the number of new cases of HIV per year amongst uninfected populations per 1,000 people.</p>
             <p><strong>Goal:</strong> The target 2030 is to <i><q>end the epidemic of HIV</q></i> across all countries.
 The targeted level of reduction, however, is not defined.

-<p><i>UNAIDS</i> have <a href="https://www.avert.org/global-hiv-targets">set a target</a> (not specifically related to the SDGs) of reducing to less than 200,000 new infections globally among adults by 2030.
+<p><i>UNAIDS</i> has <a href="https://www.avert.org/global-hiv-targets">set a target</a> (not specifically related to the SDGs) of reducing to less than 200,000 new infections globally among adults by 2030.
 This would mean a target of reduction to 0.02 new cases per 1,000 people globally in 2030.</p>
             <p><strong>More research:</strong> HIV is covered in detail in the <i>Our World in Data</i> <a href="https://ourworldindata.org/hiv-aids"> entry on HIV/AIDS</a>.</p>
 <p><strong>Additional charts:</strong>
 <br><a href="https://ourworldindata.org/grapher/share-of-the-population-infected-with-hiv">Share of population infected with HIV</a>